 array: This specifies that an array should be used instead of a linked list for repeated elements.
 The maxSize attribute specifies the maximum size of the array.
-The default value if not specified is 100. isBigInteger: This specifies that this type will be used to store an integer larger than the C or C++ int type on the given system (normally 32 bits) or even the 64-bit integer type if supported (long long , orint64).
-A C UTF-8 string type (OSUTF8CHAR) will be used to hold a textual representation of the value.
+The default value if not specified is 100. isBigInteger: This specifies that this type will be used to store an in- teger larger than the C or C++ int type on the given sys- tem (normally 32 bits) or even the 64-bit integer type if supported (long long , or int64).
+A C UTF-8 string type (OSUTF8CHAR) will be used to hold a textual represen- tation of the value.
 This qualifier can be applied to either an integer or complex type.
-In the latter case, all integer elements within the complex type are flagged as big integers. isDynamic: This indicates that dynamic storage (i.e., pointers) should be used everywhere within the generated types where use could result in lower memory consumption. ctype: This is used to specify a specific C type be used in place of the default definition generated by the XBinder compiler.
+In the latter case, all integer elements within the complex type are flagged as big inte- gers. isDynamic: This indicates that dynamic storage (i.e., pointers) should be used everywhere within the generated types where use could result in lower memory consumption. ctype: This is used to specify a specific C type be used in place of the default definition generated by the XBinder compiler.
+For integer types, any of the uint and int values can be used to specify the corresonding C/C++ type. size can be used to specify OSSIZE, which is typedef'd as size_t.
+For floating point types, string specifies the type should be represented as a string.
 For date and time types, XBinder generates string types.
 It is possible to use a built-in C structure for these types instead of strings.
 In this case ctype should contain the value numeric for the appropriate nodes.
 For repeating elements, the Q options can be used to specify the Qt collection class to use for that element.
-Besides allowing you to specify a particular Qt collection class to use for an element, this can also force the use of a Qt collection where an array would have otherwise been used. noPatternTest: If type uses a pattern facet, this may be used to turn off the pattern match test. noEncoder: This may be used to turn off generating encode functions. noDecoder: This may be used to turn off generating decode functions. numericFormat: This specifies a node-level format for encoding of numeric values.
+Besides allowing you to specify a particular Qt collection class to use for an element, this can also force the use of a Qt collection where an array would have otherwise been noPatternTest: used.
+If type uses a pattern facet, this may be used to turn off the pattern match test. noEncoder: This may be used to turn off generating encode functions. noDecoder: This may be used to turn off generating decode functions. numericFormat: This specifies a node-level format for encoding of numer- ic values.
 Affect on values of "double", "decimal" and "float" types.
-See Section "XML Numeric Values Format Specification". nodeBindings: Nested nodeBindings declarations to allow more accurate references to enclosed elements such as local elements inside groups (sequence , all , choice , group , etc).
+See Section "XML Numeric Values Format Specification". nodeBindings: Nested nodeBindings declarations to allow more accurate references to enclosed elements such as local elements inside groups (sequence, all, choice, group , etc).